-For !!!Sección A R T E, Weist envisioned a conceptual and political insertion: an original video featuring quotidian internet browsing that captures the aesthetic and habitual norms of contemporary internet culture.
-So as to conform to the strict “no politics” regulations of the Paquete, Weist and Siré sought out celebrities to star in the piece, including the actor Mark Ruffalo, well known to American audiences for wide-ranging roles as well as his political activism, and in Cuba as the Hulk.
-Beyond capturing the attention of paquete users with an iconic blockbuster film star, the choice to feature celebrities rendered the content chiefly pop cultural and thereby acceptable for inclusion.
+For !!!Sección A R T E, Weist envisioned a conceptual and political insertion, an original video featuring quotidian internet browsing that captures the aesthetic and habitual norms of contemporary internet culture.
+To conform to the strict “no politics” regulations of the Paquete, Weist and Siré sought out celebrities to star in the piece, including the actor Mark Ruffalo, well-known to American audiences for both his wide-ranging roles and his political activism, and in Cuba for starring as the Hulk.
+Beyond capturing the attention of Paquete consumers with an iconic blockbuster film star, the choice to feature celebrities rendered the content chiefly pop cultural and thereby acceptable for inclusion.
 The circulation of the artwork throughout Cuba is also explored in the exhibition: how the project was promoted by the creators of the Paquete, the edits that accompanied its national distribution, and the response from the Paquete audience.

-Weaving in and out of contrasting political, geographic, economic, cultural, and technological circuits, 17.(SEPT) [By Weist_Siré Records]™ represents a complex examination of the invisible and visible forces that shape our contemporary cultural perspectives.
+Weaving in and out of contrasting political, geographic, economic, cultural, and technological circuits, 17.(SEPT) [By WeistSiréPC]™ represents a complex examination of the invisible and visible forces that shape our contemporary cultural perspectives.